 On the other hand, impact investing pays more attention to the actual products and services a company is offering that have a more direct impact in the areas of sustainability and social welfare.
 An impact investing company still has to have sound environmental, social and governance practices in its operations.
 However, its focus is mainly on selling solutions, products, and services that help the world achieve its sustainability goals.

-Environmental, social and governance (ESG) criteria are a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
+As mentioned above, environmental, social and governance criteria are a set of standards for a company’s operations that socially conscious investors use to screen potential investments.
 ESG-minded business practices have gained more traction and investment firms are increasingly tracking their performance, providing different options for investors.

 Projects that are funded by green bonds are focused on energy efficiency, pollution reduction, transportation and innovative green technologies.